 Beginning in September 2015, the University of Michigan School of Social Work (SSW) engaged in a seven month-long planning activity to improve diversity, equity, and inclusion (DEI) within the School in the context of its vision, mission, and goals.
-We summarize here the results of this planning process that resulted in our 5-year plan.
-Our plan is grounded in the SSW's vision, mission, and goals and the social work profession's goals and ethics.
+This report outlines the results of this planning process and presents a 5-year plan.
+The report begins with an overview of the SSW's vision, mission, and goals and the social work profession's goals and ethics.
+This is followed by an overview of our plan for working towards greater diversity, equity, and inclusion.
+The report concludes with a detailed list of strategic objectives, measures, and timeline.